bguplp/line_detector/README.md

 $ pip3 install -r requirements.txt
 $ python3 setup.py install
 ```
-make sure you have tensorflow 1.*, you can check your tensorflow version by running this command in the terminal:
+make sure you have tensorflow 1.*, you can check your current tensorflow version by running this command in the terminal:
 ```bash
 $ python3 -c 'import tensorflow as tf; print("tensorflow version:", tf.VERSION)'
 ```